 Section 1.
-The Board of AFIA shall designate at least one current board member to be included as an authorized signature on all financial accounts of the school.
+The Board of Academy for Integrated Arts shall designate at least two individuals, including at least one current board member to be included as an authorized signature on all financial accounts of the school.

 Section 1.1.
-The Board shall notify all financial institutions that serve the school of the board member who is to be included as an authorized signature on financial accounts.
+The Board shall notify all financial institutions that serve the school of the two individuals, including at least one board member who is to be included as an authorized signature on financial accounts.

 Section 2.
-The Board of AFIA shall annually certify to the Missouri Charter Public School Commission that the financial institutions that serve the school have on file the authorization form for the board member who is to be the signature on all financial accounts.
+The Board of Academy for Integrated Arts shall annually certify to the Missouri Charter Public School Commission that the financial institutions that serve the school have on file the authorization form for the two individuals who are to be the signatures on all financial accounts.